Planet Zoo Tips:

-Once you have well placed cameras, well trained staff and good work routes you will notice a sizable decrease in security issues.
+Once you have well-placed cameras, well-trained staff, and good work routes you will notice a sizable decrease in security issues.

 20. Use work zones:

-You might not need to worry too much about this when you are starting out in the game, but later down the line, once your zoo is bigger, things may become much less productive without correct zonning.
+You might not need to worry too much about this when you are starting out in the game, but later down the line, once your zoo is bigger, things may become much less productive without correct zoning.

-In my opinion there is no set guide for work zones, I couldn’t tell you have a zone X sized and hire X amount of staff to cover that area, you will need to keep tweaking it to hit that sweet spot that keeps enclosures feed and cleaned as well as the rest of the park running.
+In my opinion, there is no set guide for work zones, I couldn’t tell you have a zone X sized and hire X amount of staff to cover that area, you will need to keep tweaking it to hit that sweet spot that keeps enclosures feed and cleaned as well as the rest of the park running.

-If you are starting to see messages saying enclosures are dirty or animals are hungry, there is a strong chance that you need to get better work zones in place, that is of course assuming you do in fact have enough staff to handle the parks current capacity.
+If you are starting to see messages saying enclosures are dirty or animals are hungry, there is a strong chance that you need to get better work zones in place, that is of course assuming you do in fact have enough staff to handle the park’s current capacity.